 The fair value of restricted stock units are based on the market price of our common stock on the date of grant and are recorded as compensation expense ratably over the applicable service period, which is generally four years.
-Unvested restricted stock units are forfeited in the event of termination of employment or engagement with the Company.
+Unvested restricted stock units are forfeited in the event of termination of employment or engagement with our Company.

-Stock-based compensation expense recognized under FASB ASC 718 for the years ended December 31, 2010, 2009 and 2008 was \$2.8 million, \$2.5 million and \$2.0 million, respectively, which consisted of stock-based compensation expense related to employee stock options, the employee stock purchase plan and restricted stock units issued for the first time in 2010.
+Stock-based compensation expense recognized under FASB ASC 718 for the years ended December 31, 2011, 2010 and 2009 was \$2.9 million, \$2.8 million and \$2.5 million, respectively, which consisted of stock-based compensation expense related to employee stock options, the ESPP and restricted stock units.